-However, to really eliminate the problem of packet loss, you need to actually understand what causes it and some of the best ways to eliminate it.
+However, to eliminate the problem of packet loss, you need to understand what causes it and some of the best ways to eliminate it.

 What Exactly is a Packet Loss?

 Packet loss occurs when packets (pieces of data) making their way through a network fail to get to the receiving end.
-In most cases, this results in the loss of some of the information being transferred through a network.
+In most cases, this results in the loss of some of the transferred information through a network.

 For instance, a VoIP call might have parts of the entire message missing.
 Well, the acceptable rate of packet loss will vary and depend on your application.

 While losing a few packets might cause little to no harm in the message being sent, a considerable loss can make the message incomprehensive.
 Losses that start from five to ten percent will easily catch the eye of the user as they start to notice missing pieces on their sentences as well as awkward pauses.